EliteHistorian/Story-2/README.md

 # Story-2
-extension of RPG game made in highschool
-ASCII graphics, runs in output box/command prompt, prints the new screen with every action
+extension of RPG game made in highschool, ASCII graphics, runs in output box

 purely mechanics at the moment, no particular story in mind